ImaMapleTree/VentFramework/docs/api.rst

 .. namespace:: VentLib.RPC.Interfaces

-.. note:: When declaring this interface on an abstract class it is required to register that class via the :type:`AbstractConstructors` class.
+.. note:: You must declare a default, no-parameters constructor in implementing classes.
+Additionally, when declaring this interface on an abstract class it is required to register that class via the :type:`AbstractConstructors` class.

 .. type:: public interface IRpcSendable<T>

     When implemented on a type, allows for that type to be transfered and receieved via :type:`ModRPCAttribute` methods.

 .. method:: public T Read(MessageReader reader)
+    This method is automatically called when receiving an RPC with T as a declared parameter.
+The ``MessageReader`` is automatically passed in and should be used to retrieve the necessary data in order to construct the object
     :param(1): The current message reader to pull data from.
     :returns: Newly constructed instance of class.

 .. method:: public void Write(MessageWriter writer)
+    This method is automatically called when sending an RPC that declares the implementing type as a parameter.
+The ``MessageWriter`` is automatically passed, and should be used to write the information needed by :meth:`Read` to re-construct this object
     :param(1): The message writer, used to write current data about this instance.

 .. end-type::